 The RSCR is calculated as the ratio of the number of "predicted" to the number of "expected" admissions with a complication at a given provider, multiplied by the national observed complication rate.
 The "predicted" number of admissions with a complication (the numerator) is calculated by using the coefficients estimated by regressing the risk factors and the provider-specific intercept on the risk of having an admission with a complication.
 The estimated provider-specific intercept is added to the sum of the estimated regression coefficients multiplied by the patient characteristics.
 The results are log transformed and summed over all patients attributed to a provider to get a predicted value.
-The "expected" number of admissions with a complication (the denominator) is obtained in the same manner, but a common intercept using all providers in our sample is added in place of the provider to get an expected value.
+The "expected" number of admissions with a complication (the denominator) is obtained in the same manner, but a common intercept using all providers in our sample is added in place of the provider-specific effect.
+The results are log transformed and summed over all patients in the provider to get an expected value.
 To assess provider performance for each reporting period, we re-estimate the model coefficients using the years of data in that period.